myat90thu/myat90thu/README.md

-- 👋 Hi, I’m @myat90thu
+- 👋 Hi, I’m Max.
-- 👀 I’m interested in programming especially python.
+- 👀 I’m TechnoFunctional Bridge.
-- 🌱 I’m currently learning for MLM.
+- 🌱 I’m probl3m solver.
-- 💞️ I’m looking to collaborate on python community...
+- 💞️ I’m looking to have more friends...
 - 📫 How to reach me hello :D...

 <!---